sergey-visual-studio/dpack/README.md

 # DPack is in BETA!

-Please be aware that DPack Rx currently is and will remain for a while in **BETA** status.
+Please be aware that [DPack Rx](https://marketplace.visualstudio.com/items?itemName=SergeyM.DPackRx) currently is and will remain for a while in **BETA** status.
 Tread carefully and report any issues you might find.
 Thanks!

-Areas where I could use some help:
-- Testing the latest beta on VS 2017 and 2019
-- Graphics of DPack in action for this readme
-- Graphics for DPack's menu items

 ### DPack Rx (former DPack)